barell/json-rpc/README.md

     }
 }
 ```
-Whenever zero will be passed as the second parameter, the server output would be:
+Whenever zero will be passed as the second parameter, the server output will be:
 ```json
 {
   "jsonrpc": "2.0",